tezos/tezos-mirror/docs/alpha/voting.rst

 - `Proposal period`: delegates can submit protocol amendment proposals using the `proposals` operation.
-At the end of a proposal period, the proposal with most supporters is selected and we move to a testing_vote period.
+At the end of a proposal period, the proposal with most supporters is selected and we move to a cooldown_vote period.
   If there are no proposals, or a tie between proposals, a new proposal period starts.
 Each delegate can submit a maximum of 20 proposals, including duplicates.
-- `Testing_vote period`: delegates can cast one vote to test or not the winning proposal using the `ballot` operation.
-  At the end of a testing_vote period if participation reaches the quorum and the proposal has a super-majority in favor, we proceed to a testing period.
+- `Cooldown_vote period`: delegates can cast one vote to pursue the voting process or not with the winning proposal using the `ballot` operation.
+At the end of a cooldown_vote period if participation reaches the quorum and the proposal has a super-majority in favor, we proceed to a cooldown period.
 Otherwise we go back to a proposal period.
-- `Testing period`: a test chain is forked for the entire testing period to ensure a correct migration of the context.
-  At the end of a testing period we move to a promotion_vote period.
+- `Cooldown period`: The only purpose of this period is to let some time elapse before the promotion period.
-- `Promotion_vote period`: delegates can cast one vote to promote or not the tested proposal using the `ballot` operation.
-  At the end of a promotion_vote period if participation reaches the quorum and the tested proposal has a super-majority in favor, we proceed to adoption period.
+- `Promotion period`: delegates can cast one vote to promote or not the proposal using the `ballot` operation.
+At the end of a promotion period if participation reaches the quorum and the proposal has a super-majority in favor, we proceed to adoption period.
 Otherwise we go back to a proposal period.
 - `Adoption period`: at the end of the period the proposal is activated as the new protocol and we go back to a proposal period.